Treatment for pigmentation

 Treatment method

-Using two energies, intensive light pulses and radiofrequency, they affect the pigment, it heats up and breaks down.
+Using two energies, intense light pulses and radiofrequency, they affect the pigment, it heats up and breaks down.
 Skin pigmentation changes may darken immediately after treatment, and the skin may slightly redden.
 There may be some swelling in the treated area.
 These symptoms usually last from a few hours to one day.
 Redness can be covered with makeup if desired.
 The darkened areas may peel and disappear a few weeks after the procedure.

 Before the treatment